Types of Computer Storage Devices: Difference between Memory and Storage in Computers

 3. Cache Memory:

-The CPU stores frequently used or essential data in the Cache Memory.
-Cache Memory has three layers that are Level 1, Level 2, and Level 3.
-In the olden days, manufacturers used to place the Cache Memory on the motherboard, but now they come integrated inside the CPU.
+The CPU stores frequently used or essential data in cache memory.
+Cache memory is organized into three levels: Level 1 (L1), Level 2 (L2), and Level 3 (L3).
+In the past, cache memory was placed on the motherboard, but today it is integrated directly into the CPU.

-Cache Memory is a vast topic, so we suggest you check out our article on What is a Cache Memory
+Cache memory is a broad topic, so for a more detailed understanding, we recommend checking out our article on What is a Cache Memory.

 4. Registers: